Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 Integrated gradients \citep{sundararajan2017axiomatic} computes the impact of neurons on model predictions.
 Following \cite{geiger2021causal}, we can easily translate the original integrated gradients equation into our causal model formalism.

-\begin{definition}[Integrated Gradients] Given a causal model $\model$ of a neural network, we define the integrated gradient value of the $i$th neuron of an intermediate neural representation $\varrs$ when the network is provided $\pset$ as an input as follows, where $\psett'$ is the so-called baseline value of $\varrs$:
+\begin{definition}[Integrated Gradients] Given a neural network as a causal model $\model$, we define the integrated gradient value of the $i$th neuron of an hidden vector $\varrs$ when the network is provided $\pset$ as an input as follows, where $\psett'$ is the so-called baseline value of $\varrs$:

 The completeness axiom of the integrated gradients method is formulated as follows:

 \end{definition}